Standup paddle boarding AZ – Lake Havasu

 Inflatable Paddle Boards

 The Explorer inflatable paddle board is a touring utility SUP made for the outdoor enthusiast.
 This board was designed with functionality, performance and convenience in mind.
-It has a slightly wider template, allowing a sturdy, tough and stable platform.
-In addition, the 6-inch thickness increases the volume to hold more weight and additional gear.
+It has a slightly wider template, allowing a sturdy, tough and stable platform intended to make standing more feasible.
+In addition, the 6-inch thickness increases the volume to hold plenty of weight and additional gear.

 - All Around